 So what you put in to the topics every month is going to vary a lot based on where you are and where you want to get to.

 If you are a beginner learning to draw figures this year.
-The best thing to do is our course Life Drawing Simplified, so drop everything and do that if you get the chance (sign up to our newsletter to learn more about enrolment).
+The best thing to do is our Fresh Eyes challenge, so drop everything and do that if you get the chance (sign up to our newsletter to learn more about enrolment).
 But other than that, here are some ideas for topics to go into all those months.